Monster Kingdom: Jewel Summoner: Future

 Okada has revealed that the game was planned as the first entry in a series of Monster Kingdom games; its title was even created with this in mind.
 Gaia created a comprehensive timeline for Jewel Summoner to allow additional games to be developed within the same universe.
 Folklore is a PlayStation 3 game with similarities to Jewel Summoner; developed by Game Republic and released by Sony in 2007.
 Gaia assisted Game Republic with Folklore's monster-creation system, and its original title was Monster Kingdom: Unknown Realms.
 Another Gaia game, Coded Soul, was released in 2008 and also has gameplay elements in common with Jewel Summoner.

 Reception

 Jewel Summoner received mixed reviews.
 Its gameplay format, especially the premise of monster collecting, elicited frequent comparisons to Pokémon, a long-running Nintendo series of games.
 The gameplay itself was considered generic and unoriginal.
 IGN stated "All too often the same battles happen again and again", and Game Informer's reviewer said the battle system "is as boring a turn-based snoozefest as I’ve seen in years".
-GameZone called Jewel Summoner "prototypical" and said the game "does not stray too far from the formula.
-You fight, you level, you unlock new skills."
+GameZone called Jewel Summoner "prototypical" and said the game "does not stray too far from the formula."
 The process of improving monsters was described by GameSpot as too long and needlessly complicated, and IGN declared "for the most part it's not even worth it."